lmladi00/Master-thesis/README.md

 The question is why they could not share their knowledge or skills with other students?

-Sneak peak showed to students who were interviewed for the first phase (1/6) of the Master thesis https://www.figma.com/file/I1aoe1h3RQippdAClkOOoE/User-interviews?node-id=0%3A1&t=LNxTR9HgAGikxTav-1
+Sneak peak of high fidelity showed to students who were interviewed for the first phase (1/6) of the Master thesis https://www.figma.com/file/I1aoe1h3RQippdAClkOOoE/User-interviews?node-id=0%3A1&t=LNxTR9HgAGikxTav-1